PHASE 2

 Design the Supports

-Communities must have a clear system of program elements addressing social capital in order to ensure their vision becomes a reality for their students.
-Once a community has developed a theory of action and better understands their current assets, they can narrow in on where current practices could be enhanced or strengthened with social capital development strategies, tools, or resources.
-Leveraging existing programs, resources, and infrastructures in this work ensures alignment and sustainability long-term and reduces the chances that staff with limited capacity see this as an additional burden.
-There are also a host of organizations and comprehensive programs available for purchase that can help fill in gaps.
+Once the ground work is laid, an organization can both narrow in on where current practices could be enhanced or strengthened with social capital development strategies, tools, and resources and begin to incorporate new opportunities to expand their current reach.
+Leveraging existing programs, resources, and infrastructure in this work ensures alignment and sustainability long-term and reduces the chances that staff with limited capacity see this as an additional burden.

-The second phase of the Cultivating Connections framework includes developing a framework to structure the student experience, creating a scope and sequence that sets grade-level expectations for social capital development, identifying opportunity areas and how to solve for them, writing an evaluation plan for continuous monitoring, and training their team to ensure high-quality implementation and delivery.
+The second phase of the Cultivating Connections framework includes designing a scope and sequence that sets learning expectations for students, building a strategy for how this scope and sequence gets delivered to students, designing for measurement to support continuous evaluation and monitoring, and building capacity to ensure high-quality implementation and delivery.

 Notes from the field